 - Advancements in Digital Dentistry have provided an ideal way for everyone in the patient treatment plan to collaborate more efficiently.
 The CAMLOG implant system unites digital planning software, surgical techniques, and a recommended Guide System to achieve ideal implant placement for the patient.
 Although incorporating digital solutions requires an initial installation cost, utilising digital workflow to its max is a proven way to improve workflow efficiency and ease collaboration with laboratories, saving both precious time and money.
-CAMLOG is currently the number 1 implant system in Germany, and Dr Detlef Hildebrand will be introducing it to the UK at the 2017 magic ‘i’ symposium.
+CAMLOG is currently the number 1 implant system in Germany.

 Mindfulness of the present

 To be ready for the future of dentistry, you need to see how your practice exists in the present.
 Undergraduate courses in dentistry often do not raise awareness of the latest dental technologies, and as a result many dentists can feel out of the loop when it comes to providing optimal care.